-- Increase the exchange of knowledge between professionals and students from across Canada by facilitating interdisciplinary discussion and debate.
+- Increase the exchange of knowledge between professionals and students from across Canada by facilitating interdisciplinary discussions and debates.

-- Encourage student research (at the undergraduate and graduate levels) in the sciences through a poster and an oral competition.
+- Encourage student research (at the undergraduate and graduate level) in the sciences through a poster and an oral competition.

 - Present a broad perspective of the Canadian medical sector by introducing a range of topics that highlights the diversity of health-related professions.

-- Initiate a well-informed and proactive generation of leaders by providing early involvement in diverse health- related professions which will shape the future of Canadian healthcare.
+- Initiate a well-informed and proactive generation of leaders by providing early involvement in diverse health- related professions which will better shape the future of Canadian healthcare

 SPEAKERS FOR CUCOH 2015 ARE STILL BEING SELECTED.
 A FULL SCHEDULE WILL BE RELEASED SOON.